philclifford/quickemu-docs/quickemu.1-02-options.md

   : Delete the disk image and EFI variables

 **\-\-delete-vm**
-  : Delete the entire VM and it's configuration
+  : Delete the entire VM and its configuration

 **\-\-display**
   : Select display backend. 'sdl' (default), 'gtk', 'none', 'spice' or 'spice-app'